mmmmmmore/esp32_wifi_control/README.md

-This branch clone from arch2,
-disable the camera function, only use pwm and driver the motor
+this branch clone only for OTA server simulation afterwards, need clone OTA client